girogio/Girogio/README.md

 - 👋 Hey there, I’m Giorgio &ndash; your average 18 year old.
 Assuming that the average is exactly what I am.
-And I'm pretty sure that the previous statement is false.
+I'm also pretty sure that the previous statement is false.

 - 👀 I’m interested in music (not your usual stuff), mathematics, computer science, speed-cubing and mobile app development.